Yangtze River By The Hudson Bay

 Please See the Diagram Below for Its Location

 These new carvings are also smaller than the originals.
-The original front gate of WLH was no where to be found.
+The original front gate of WLH was nowhere to be found.

 Left side of the West Wing: